 Not only will it be refreshing for children to teach their parents a thing or two, it allows parents a break from instructing, monitoring, or guiding screen time.
 Plus, you’d be surprised how popular kids’ video games are enjoyable for all ages.

-Like your family’s favorite old-school board game, video games offer opportunities for teamwork, collaboration, and a little competition.
-It’s also hardly a secret that there are notable educational and cognitive benefits to playing video games, though kids might not realize it because they’re having so much fun!
+Like your family’s favorite board game, video games offer opportunities for teamwork, collaboration, and a little competition.
+There are notable educational and cognitive benefits to playing video games (though kids might not realize it because they’re having so much fun)!

 Best family-friendly video games

-Why not flip this dynamic and use screens to bring the whole family together?
-We’ve compiled a list of highly-rated video games to get you started!
+We’ve compiled a list of highly-rated video games to get you started.
 Each game is accompanied by its age rating on Common Sense Media, a site designed to help find age-appropriate content for kids.

 Games for ages 5-8+

-Just in time for the 35th anniversary of the Mario franchise, the latest Nintendo game presents familiar faces to several generations and a delightful game for all.
-93% of Google users enjoyed this game; its amazing, updated graphics and compilation of many beloved characters keep this classic relevant and as much fun as ever.
+Just in time for the 35th anniversary of the Mario franchise, the latest Nintendo game presents familiar faces to several generations and a delightful game for all (like the familiar Mario Party!).
+93% of Google users enjoyed this game!
+The updated graphics and compilation of many beloved characters keep this classic relevant and as much fun as ever.

 Animal Crossing: New Horizons: Nintendo Switch